 So, I did a lot of research (seriously, let me save you days of your life) and ended up buying a pair that had the same prism as the more expensive brands but from a lesser known company, so I wasn’t just paying for the name.
 In the end, these binos worked well for me.
 I’m sure a professional would give you plenty of other factors to think about, but these were great.

 2. A GoPro.
 This teeny-tiny camera is always nice for filming as you go.
 The GoPro Hero 7 and beyond have built in stabilizers that keep your video SHARP even on bumpy terrain.
 Basically I used to GoPro primarily for filming and then my bigger camera for shooting.
 Which brings me to….

 3. Your camera of choice.
 We are all particular to a certain brand; for me it’s been Sony for many many years.
 The Sony Alpha series is absolutely amazing and I have as close to zero complaints as humanly possible.
-I actually own two different Sony Alpha models and both are great for different reasons.
+My beloved Sony is hands-down the best camera I’ve ever owned.
 Pair it with a sharp lens and you are golden.

 (If anyone is interested in a full photography gear post, please let me know below!
 I can totally geek out on camera gear so I’m more than willing to share).

 And that will just about do it!
 If you are on a resort safari, you probably want to add a dress or two, but since you probably already gathered, I was camping.
 So for me, those were not necessary.

 Hopefully this saves you a ton of time and research!
 If you follow my packing list above, choosing what to wear on your Tanzania safari will be a breeze.